-Common guide to the Modelica language and it’s capabilities are in the book of Fritzson [142] or in the on-line book by M. Tiller [143].
+A common guide to the Modelica language and its capabilities can be found in the published works of Fritzson [142] or the on-line works of M. Tiller [143].

 3.3.2 Identification of Physiological Systems

-Usually some knowledge of the system - the structure is available and unknown coefficients (parameters) remain unknown.
-Once the model is formalized and constructed, further problem is to estimate the model parameters so that the model reproduces real world system.
-This procedure is sometimes called system identification and the objective of parameter estimation is usually to minimize the following function (to find least squares of the differences between predicted and measured values):
+Usually, some knowledge of the system - the structure - is available and unknown coefficients (parameters) remain unknown.
+Once the model is formalized and constructed, a further problem is to estimate the model parameters so that the model reproduces a real world system.
+This procedure is sometimes called system identification and the objective of the parameter estimation is usually to minimize the following function (to find the least amount of differences between the predicted and measured values):